Skip to main content

 CRA Start

-By running yarn start, we started up our React app, similarly to how we opened up an HTML file to view our websites.
+By running npm run dev, we started up our React app, similarly to how we opened up an HTML file to view our websites.
 Going forward, running a command in the console will be how we run and view the output of our code.

 Making Changes

-Navigate to src/App.js.
+Navigate to src/App.jsx.
 You should see the following.
 We'll explain each part of this file soon, but for now, pay attention to what is being returned by our function App.

 function App() {